Southern Indiana Wheelmen

 ARTICLE I - MEMBERSHIP

-1. Family: A Family Membership is a member and spouse and any unmarried children 18 and under.
-Those Family Members 16 and over are entitled to one vote.
+1. Family: A Family Membership is a Member and spouse and any unmarried children age 18 and under.
+Those Family Members age 16 and over are entitled to one vote each.

 ARTICLE II - OFFICERS